 Why Use Litigation Support Services?

 Litigation is often expensive and complex.
 When building a case the high stakes leave no margin for error.
 Litigation can result in business interruption, reputational damage, lost revenue, seizure of assets, large fees, and even the loss of entire businesses.
 A skilled and experienced investigative team can provide invaluable support to legal counsel by delivering hard to find detailed, accurate and verifiable information.

 Benefits of Litigation Support Teams

 When hired by attorneys and law firms to prepare for trial, deposition, or other legal matters, investigators, as agents of an attorney, enjoy a privileged relationship with their clients.
 Communications between clients and investigators are protected as privileged communications and cannot be divulged to third parties.
 When legal investigators, as agents of an attorney, interview potential witnesses or parties, the product of those interviews is considered a privileged attorney work product that cannot be subpoenaed in other proceedings.

-Legal investigators draw from several professional backgrounds in addressing the needs of varying litigation matters.
+Legal investigators draw from several professional backgrounds in addressing the needs of litigation matters.
 Our investigators have experience in a variety of fields including law enforcement, private security, finance, law, investigative journalism, and government agencies.
-Investigators approach trial matters from several angles, they draw on a wealth of practical, real-world experience in conjunction with their individual backgrounds in related industries.
+Investigators approach trial matters from several angles and draw on a wealth of practical, real-world experience in conjunction with their individual backgrounds in related industries.
 Investigative field-work and research analysis provide strong backbones to the discovery process of any legal case and the combination of instinct, resources, and industry familiarity that legal investigators compliments any work done by attorneys.

 An established and licensed private investigation firm has a wealth of resources not available to the general public or even to attorneys.
 Our sources come from years of building relationships and partnerships locally, nationally, and internationally.
 Our legal investigators are continually kept abreast of new technologies, services, and laws that affect the rapidly growing field of intelligence gathering.